VasiliyMatr/ASM/T06HASH/readme.md

 ```

-But i've checked asm code, that g++ generates for this func:
+But i've checked asm code, that g++ generates for this while:

 ![](data/asmFirst.png)

 And this asm code is quite optimized.
 So i decided to stop with optimizations.